 Background: Several studies have shown an elevated prevalence of coeliac disease (CD) in sibs of coeliac patients (risk 8-12%).

-Aim and method: We evaluated the risk that sibs of children with CD will also develop CD.
-This cohort of 188 Italian families was composed of probands with CD, at least one sib and both parents.
-CD status was determined and human leucocyte antigen (HLA)-DQ genotyping performed in all family members.
-The study also used a dataset of Italian triads (127 probands and both their parents) also genotyped for HLA-DQ.
+Aim and method: This study seeks to evaluate the risk that sibs of children with CD will also develop CD.
+This cohort of 188 Italian families was composed of probands with CD, at least one sib, and both parents.
+CD status was determined and HLA-DQ genotyping performed for all family members.
+The study also used a data set of Italian triads (127 probands and both their parents) also genotyped for HLA-DQ.

-Results: The overall risk that a sib of a CD patient will develop the disease was estimated at 10% in this sample.
-The risk estimate ranged from 0.1% to 29% when HLA-DQ information of the proband, parents and sib was considered.
-We found a negligible risk (lower than 1%) for 40% of the sibs of probands, a risk greater than 1% but less than 10% for 30%, and finally a high or very high risk (above 25%) in one-third of families.
+Results: The overall risk that a sib of a CD patient will develop the disease is estimated at 10% in this sample.
+The risk estimate ranges from 0,1 to 29% when HLA-DQ information of the proband, parents and sib is considered.
+We found a negligible risk (lower than 1%) for 40% of the sibs of probands, a risk greater than 1% but less than 10% for 30%, and finally a high or very high risk (above 25%) in one third of families.

 Statistics from Altmetric.com

 If you wish to reuse any or all of this article please use the link below which will take you to the Copyright Clearance Center’s RightsLink service.
 You will be able to get a quick price and instant permission to reuse the content in many different ways.